-Students identified as having ALN/SEN are fully integrated into mainstream classes.
+Students identified as having ALN are fully integrated into mainstream classes.
 Every effort is made to ensure that they have full access to the National Curriculum and are integrated into all aspects of the school.

-All teachers in the whole school are responsible for identifying students with ALN/SEN. All teacher are responsible for the differentiation and planning in their classrooms to incorporate the needs of ALN learners.
+All teachers in the whole school are responsible for identifying students with ALN.
+All teacher are responsible for the differentiation and planning in their classrooms to incorporate the needs of ALN learners.

-In Primary, each class teacher is responsible for preparing an IEP which needs to be completed in the Autumn Term and Spring Term and is reviewed at the end of the Summer Term.
+In Primary, each class teacher is responsible for preparing a Learning Plan in collaboration with the ALNCo when deemed appropriate, which needs to be completed in the Autumn Term and Spring Term and is reviewed at the end of the Summer Term.